gdoumergue/bouquet-server/README.md

 ## Contributing

-The Bouquet development team is always excited to =erge new code and fixes into Bouquet projects.
+The Bouquet development team is always excited to merge new code and fixes into Bouquet projects.
 Please checkout our [contribution guidelines](CONTRIBUTING.md) before starting.

+## Compile from sources

+You need to clone/fork the [bouquet-parent](/openbouquet/bouquet-parent) repository and follow its compiling instructions.

 ## License